 Multivariate data were simulated in R using the holodeck package (citation), which allows simple generation of multivariate data frames with varying correlation structures.
 We created 100 randomly generated datasets using the same parameters under each of these scenarios.

-PCA discriminant analysis (PCA-DA) was performed by first fitting a PCA using the opls function from the ropls package, which selects a number of principle components using an autofit criteria (Thévenot et al. 2015).
+PCA discriminant analysis (PCA-DA) was performed by first fitting a PCA (using ropls ::opls in R, CITE), which selects a number of principle components using an autofit criteria (Thévenot et al. 2015).
 Then a linear regression was performed using the principle components as predictor variables and a p-value from a global F test is reported.

 PLS-DA was conducted using the opls function from the ropls package with default settings except increasing the number of permutations to 500 to calculate p-values (Thévenot et al. 2015).